luciusmagn/magnusi.tech/posts/huoh.md

 having a very good time at the moment.

 Fira let out a growl.
 She had soon almost finished the beer.
-She and Shizo chit-chatted about their journey and discussed the future plans their crew had, but suddenly, they were interrupted by Benji, who joined them at the table.
+She and Shizo chit-chatted about their journey and discussed the plans their crew had, but suddenly, they were interrupted by Benji, who joined them at the table.

 "Hey, what are you two doing here?
 Are you babysitting, Shizo?"
 Benji started.